TD5/LD32/README.md

 # A Game of Drones
-My entry for Ludum Dare 32 - An Unconventional Weapon
+My entry for [Ludum Dare 32](http://ludumdare.com/compo/2015/04/15/welcome-to-ludum-dare-32/) - Make a game in 48 hours under the theme, "An Unconventional Weapon"

 #### Program a drone to defend against the evil attackers.
 There's no direct control, only the forward-thinking and logic you feed into your program - *this* is your real weapon.